Frequently Asked Questions

 Ideally, you should hire a bookkeeper when you first start your business so your financial systems are set up correctly from day one.

-However, many business owners hire a bookkeeper when:
+However, many small business owners bring in a bookkeeper when:

 -